-What do you look for in the best camping stove?
-There are hundreds of options available for all manner of outdoor eventuality, but as a rule you'll be after something that's robust enough to be used where you set up camp, portable and light enough for you to carry around (unless of course you're getting to camp by car), and easy to use, especially when you're trying to make a meal in the dark at the end of a long day.
+What should you look for in the best camping stove?
+There are hundreds of options available for all manner of outdoor eventuality, but there are some key things to look out for.
+As a rule you'll be after something that's robust enough to be used where you set up camp, portable and light enough for you to carry around (unless of course you're car camping, in which case it's just a case of available boot room).
+It also helps if they're easy to use... especially when you're trying to make a meal in the dark at the end of a long day.

 If you're looking for one stove to do it all, then a simple portable gas stove is probably your best pick (such as our current leader, the Primus Firestick), as these tend to be easy to maintain, hard to break, and quick to fire up.
 They also tend to be lightweight, so will fit the bill for most situations, from a hiking trip to a weekend car-camping.
 However, if you're looking for more firepower and plan to only car camp, then a larger, more robust option will suit you down to the ground.

 While you're sorting your catering setup, you might also want to check out our guides to the best camping cookware sets and the best camping chairs, and perhaps the best camping lanterns too (cooking in the dark is no fun for anyone).

 - Browse our pick of the best tents for camping

 - Balance your stove on one of the best camping tables

 - Keep cosy: these are the best sleeping bags